‘You cannot build your vocabulary unless you meet new words, and to meet them you must read’

 Rudolf Flesch and Abraham Lass.

-As an Academy, we:
+As an Academy, our intention is to:

 •Promote and celebrate reading for enjoyment